Japan suspends its Osprey flights after the fatal crash of a US Air Force aircraft

 Ministry officials said a planned training flight Thursday at the Metabaru army camp in the Saga prefecture in southern Japan was canceled as part of the grounding of all 14 Japanese-owned Ospreys deployed at Japan's Ground Self-Defense Force bases.

-Japan also asked the U.S. military to fly Ospreys deployed in Japan only after “their safety is confirmed,” except for the purpose of joining the ongoing search and rescue operations at the crash site, Chief Cabinet Secretary Hirokzu Matsuno told reporters.
+Japanese officials say they also asked the U.S. military to suspend all Ospreys in Japan until the crash is fully examined and safety confirmed, except for the purpose of joining the ongoing search and rescue operations at the crash site.
 One U.S. Osprey has joined the rescue operation since the crash, Japanese defense officials said.

+“The occurrence of such a major accident causes great anxiety to the people of the region and it is truly regrettable," Defense Minoru Kihara said in a parliamentary hearing Thursday.
+“We have requested the U.S. side to conduct flights of Ospreys deployed in Japan after their flight safety is confirmed," he said.
+His language was vague and did not clearly say that all Ospreys should be stood down.

+Defense officials said they hoped the U.S. side got the message, but NHK national television said a number of Ospreys flew in and out of a U.S. air base on Okinawa.

 The U.S. Osprey crashed Wednesday off Japan’s southern coast, killing at least one of the eight crew members.
 The cause of the crash and the status of the seven others on board were not immediately known.